zerovm/zerocloud/doc/Servlets.md

 Executable name is visible to the application under `ARGV[0]`, as usual.
 If `exec.name` is not supplied, the name would be set to the cluster node `name` property

+19. There is a special device called `script`.
+It has all the functionality of `input` device, with some key difference: it is never co-located with the executable (unless this is the only `READABLE` device).
+Its primarily purpose is to be used as a script source input for apps written in a scripting language (python, for example).

 ## Examples